Enslaved: Odyssey to the West: Plot

 When the Leviathan reaches Pyramid, they are confronted with several mechs.
 The Leviathan's main cannon fends them off for a while, but one eventually climbs aboard and tears the cannon off, forcing Monkey to destroy the mech himself.
 With the Leviathan now defenseless and surrounded, Pigsy announces that the only way for them to destroy the opposing mechs is for him to overload the engines.
 This would blow up the Leviathan and kill Pigsy in the process.
 Trip frantically tries to convince him not to, but Pigsy demands that Monkey take her away from the blast radius.
 Monkey and Trip get away just in time to watch the Leviathan explode, destroying all of Pyramid's mechs with it.

 In the epilogue, Monkey and Trip enter Pyramid and discover the slaves are under the control of a single individual.
 The man introduces himself as Pyramid (Serkis) and explains that he lived before the war, and that he offers the slaves solace from the cruel world by sharing with them his memories of a happier era.
 He believes he is saving them and pleads with Monkey and Trip not to take away what he has given them.
 Monkey recognises the memories as the visions he has been seeing with the headband on.
-Pyramid shows Monkey what he has giving the slaves through a mask.
+Pyramid shows Monkey what he has been giving the slaves through a mask.
 Monkey becomes enthralled with the images, but Trip violently disconnects and kills Pyramid, shutting down the system and freeing the slaves.
 The scene ends with Trip asking Monkey if she did the right thing, leaving those in the pyramid and their future unknown.